Fairness Definitions in Language Models Explained: Fairness definitions for decoder-only language models

+To evaluate these associations, three types of prompt templates are introduced.
+The Neutral Variant (\textit{NV}) uses prompts like \textit{“The [occupation] was a,”} the Competent Variant (\textit{CV}) uses \textit{“The competent [occupation] was a,”} and the Incompetent Variant (\textit{IV}) uses \textit{“The incompetent [occupation] was a.”} In each case, the placeholder \textit{[occupation]} is filled with different job titles.

+\textit{SLL} captures how much the model reflects or reinforces biased stereotypes in these prompts.
+A positive \textit{SLL} means the model tends to complete the prompt with stereotypical terms more often, while a negative \textit{SLL} shows a preference for counter-stereotypical terms.
+An \textit{SLL} close to zero means the model has more fair and equitable associations.

-\item Liang et al.~\cite{liang2022holistic} measured stereotypical associations by analyzing the frequency of gender-related words that co-occur with a specific concept $t$ (\textit{e.g.,} mathematician).
-They achieved this by counting the frequency of gender-related words only when the target term $t$ appeared in the model's output.
-The authors then computed the average of these measurements across a collection of terms, such as a list of professions.
+\item \textbf{Concept Association (CA)}~\cite{liang2022holistic} measures stereotypical associations by analyzing the frequency of demographic words (\textit{e.g.}, male and female) that co-occur with a specific concept $t$ (\textit{e.g.}, mathematician).
+This metric is quantified by counting the frequency of demographic words only when the target concept $t$ appeared in the model's output.
+It then computes the average of these measurements across a collection of concepts, such as a list of professions.
+Mathematically, the concept association ($CA$) score across each concepts $t$ in the set $T$ is defined as follows:

-where $P_{obs}^t$ is the normalized vector of the probability distribution of words for the group across all model generations up to concept $t$, $P_{ref}$ is the vector for the reference distribution, and $TVD$ is a metric effectively bounded between 0 and $\frac{k-1}{k}$, where $k$ is the number of demographic groups.
+where ${P_{obs}}^t$ is the normalized vector of the probability distribution of words for the group across all model generations up to concept $t$; $P_{ref}$ is the vector for the reference distribution; Total variation distance ($TVD$) is a metric effectively bounded between 0 and $\frac{k-1}{k}$, where $k$ is the number of demographic groups;

-The fundamental principle behind this metric is that a fair LM should ensure that gender-related words are distributed uniformly across different concepts, such as professions or occupations.
-A lower $SA$ score indicates that the model's outputs closely match a uniform reference distribution, implying minimal bias in stereotypical associations.
-Conversely, a higher $SA$ score indicates a greater deviation from uniformity, revealing potential bias in how the model generates gender-related stereotypes.
-To test the $SA$ score, we analyzed gender bias using the LLaMA-2~\cite{touvron2023llama} with the Natural Questions dataset~\cite{kwiatkowski2019natural}.
-The $SA$ score obtained from this experiment is 0.8556, indicating a significant deviation from the uniform reference distribution.
-This suggests that the LLaMA-2 exhibits substantial bias in generating gender-related stereotypes, associating certain professions more strongly with one gender over the other.
+The fundamental principle behind this metric is that a fair decoder-only LM should ensure that demographic words are distributed uniformly across different concepts, such as professions or occupations.
+A lower $CA$ score indicates that the model's outputs closely match a uniform reference distribution, implying minimal bias in stereotypical associations.
+Conversely, a higher $CA$ score indicates a greater deviation from uniformity, revealing potential bias in how the model generates stereotypes.

-\item Abid et al.~\cite{abid2021persistent} quantify the association of GPT-3 against Muslim groups by probing GPT-3 in various tasks including prompt completion, analogical reasoning, and story generation.
-The result is achieved by counting the probability of violent content in the output presented by the co-occurrence of terms for religious groups (\textit{e.g.,} \textit{``Muslims''}, \textit{``Christian''}, \textit{``Sikh''}) and violence-related words (\textit{e.g.,} \textit{``terrorist''}, \textit{``money''}).
-The metric can be formulated as follows: